Can You Grow Ground Cherry in Zone 5a?

 📅 When to Plant in Zone 5a

-Based on Zone 5a's average last frost of mid-April and first frost of mid-October.
+Based on Zone 5a's average last frost of mid-April and first frost of mid-October — frost can arrive earlier or later in any given year, so check your local forecast before you transplant.

 🌱 Growing Ground Cherry in Zone 5a